BlogSurveys

 Tip: you can use this survey template to easily measure the customer satisfaction:

-On the other hand, if you are making a questionnaire that has several questions and requires your respondents to take their time, your priorities shift.
+On the other hand, if you are making an online questionnaire that has several questions and requires your respondents to take their time, your priorities shift.

 You need the survey to be engaging, both visually and contextually.